Aside from choosing who to work with, the most important thing is deciding how to work with them....

 What is a marketing retainer?

-A retainer is a type of pricing model used by agencies to facilitate long-term agreements between a client and contractor.
-Like a WiFi package or a phone plan, clients pay a fixed price each month to receive agency services.
+A retainer is a pricing model that agencies use to establish long-term agreements with clients.
+The model is similar to a WiFi package or a phone plan, where clients pay a fixed monthly fee to receive agency services.

-From agency to agency, the concept remains the same.
-But in practice, retainers may vary slightly.
-Some agencies calculate retainers by the hour, others use a points-based or actions system to determine what work is owed each month.
+While the concept remains the same across agencies, retainers may vary slightly in practice.
+Some agencies calculate retainers based on hourly rates, while others use a point-based or action system to determine the amount of work owed each month.

 What are the benefits of a marketing retainer agreement?

-Big-picture thinking.
-Ongoing retainer work helps to not only build valuable assets but also forge links between them and consider how they fit into your future.
+Ongoing retainer work helps build valuable assets, forges links between them and considers how they fit into your future.
 It’s impossible to see this far ahead when working on standalone projects.

 Those in charge of project work have little to no long-term investment in your organisation and so rarely consider the relationship a project they’re working on may have with another in the future.
 Retainers, on the other hand, put great emphasis on this with regular reviews of campaign performance and marketing goals.

-Using allocated time, agencies might choose to optimise existing content and experiment with new ways of working, not just build cookie-cutter projects with no regard for the future.
+When it comes to retainer vs project work, using allocated time, agencies might choose to optimise existing content and experiment with new ways of working, not just copy and paste campaigns with no regard for the future.